 - A. Adaptation of the Section 404(b)(1) Guidelines to this Evaluation.
 No significant adaptations of the 404(b)(1) guidelines were made relative to this evaluation. - B. Evaluation of Availability of Practicable Alternatives to the Proposed Discharge Site Which Would have Less Adverse Impacts on the Aquatic Ecosystem.
 Alternatives that were considered for the proposed action included more features than the Recommended Plan.
 They were analyzed for environmental impacts, life safety, and costs.
-The Recommended Plan involved the smallest amount of environmental impacts and best met project objectives and the four plan formulation criteria of completeness, effectiveness, efficiency, and acceptability. - C. Compliance with Applicable State Water Quality Standards.
+The Recommended Plan involved the smallest amount of environmental impacts and best met project objectives and the four plan formulation criteria of completeness, effectiveness, efficiency, and acceptability.
+These actions would require compensatory mitigation for adverse impacts to wetland habitats.
+Appendix II (Habitat Evaluation) and III (Mitigation Plan) of the Supplemental Environmental Assessment outlines potential mitigation alternatives. - C. Compliance with Applicable State Water Quality Standards.
 Certification under Section 401 of the Clean Water Act would be obtained from the Illinois Department of Natural Resources. - D. Compliance with Applicable Toxic Effluent Standard or Prohibition under Section 307 of the Clean Water Act.
 The project is not anticipated to introduce toxic substances into nearby waters or result in appreciable increases in existing levels of toxic materials.
 The proposed activity is in compliance with Applicable Toxic Effluent Standards or Prohibitions under Section 307 of the Clean Water Act. - E. Compliance with Endangered Species Act of 1973.
 No significant impact to Federal or state listed threatened or endangered species would result from the proposed action.
 Prior to construction, full compliance with the Endangered Species Act would be documented. - F. Findings of Significant Degradation of the Waters of the United States.
-No municipal or private water supplies would be affected by the proposed action, and no degradation of waters of the United States is anticipated to result from the proposed action.
+No municipal or private water supplies would be affected by the proposed action, and with the implementation of compensatory mitigation, no degradation of waters of the United States is anticipated to result from the proposed action.
 The proposed construction activity would not have a significant adverse effect on human health and welfare, recreation and commercial fisheries, plankton, fish, shellfish, wildlife, or special aquatic sites.
 No significant adverse effects on life stages of aquatic life or other wildlife dependent on the aquatic ecosystem are expected to result.
 The proposed construction activity would have no significant adverse effects on aquatic ecosystem diversity, productivity, and stability.
 No significant adverse effects on recreational, aesthetic, and economic values would occur.
 The materials used for construction would be chemically and physically stable and non-contaminating. - G. Appropriate and Practicable Steps Taken to Minimize Potential Adverse Impacts of the Discharge on the Aquatic Ecosystem.
 All appropriate and practicable measures have been taken to insure minimal adverse effects of the proposed discharges.
-No other practicable alternative less damaging to the aquatic environment has been identified that would address the project goal and objectives better than the Recommended Plan. - H. On the Basis of the Guidelines the Proposed Disposal Sites for the Discharge of Dredged and Fill Material.
+No other practicable alternative less damaging to the aquatic environment has been identified that would address the project goal and objectives better than the Recommended Plan.

+H. On the Basis of the Guidelines the Proposed Disposal Sites for the Discharge of Dredged and Fill Material.
 Based on this evaluation, the proposed Design Deficiency Corrections for the Wood River Drainage and Levee District, IL is in compliance with Section 404(b)(1) of the Clean Water Act, as amended with the inclusion of appropriate and practical conditions to minimize pollution or adverse effects to the aquatic ecosystem.
 The proposed action would not significantly impact water quality.